 - Suitability: Age, ability, aptitude or SEN.

-- Looked After Children & Previously Looked After Children.
+- Children who are Looked After and Children who were Previously Looked After.

 - Siblings already attending (if criteria 1 is also satisfied)

-- Distance order to home address, measured as a straight line.
+- Distance order to home address, measured as a straight line (if criteria 1 is also satisfied

 This is your child's current permanent place of residence, usually the parents' address.